piotrnieweglowski/pushblog-posts/posts/malicious-bots-found-me-before-google-did.md

 ---
 ## Can unpopular sites still get hacked?

-I have.
-And to be honest, I thought that this kind of malicious activity was extremely unlikely in my case.
+To be honest, I thought this kind of malicious activity was extremely unlikely in my case.

 I implemented a simple analytics module for PushBlog.
 Nothing too sophisticated - just counting views grouped by UTM tags.
 I shipped it to production, and checked the results in a few hours.
 When I ran a `SELECT *` query in DB I was shocked.
 I saw a large number of suspicious requests such as
 ```shell